Convert PFA to PT3

 PostScript Type 3 (PT3) is a file format developed by Adobe Systems in the 1980s for font files in PostScript language.
 Unlike the more common PostScript Type 1 format, PT3 allows for the inclusion of complex graphics and color.
 However, it is less widely used due to its lack of support for hinting, which affects the clarity of text at small sizes.
 PT3 was largely replaced by Type 1 fonts and later OpenType formats.
 It served as an important step in the evolution of digital typography, allowing greater flexibility and creativity in font design.

-Wait a few moments for the converter to complete its job, then download your PT3 file.
+Give the converter a few seconds, then download your PT3 file.